-Photoshop contains an advanced preference called 'Compensate for Scene-referred Profiles'.
+Photoshop CS4 and CS5 contain a new advanced preference called 'Compensate for Scene-referred Profiles'.
 This isn't of any real significance for photographers.
-It is switched on by default and designed to automatically apply video contrast when converting between scene and outputreferred profiles.
+It is switched on by default and designed to automatically apply video contrast when converting between scene and output-referred profiles.
 This basically matches the default color management workflow for After Effects CS4 or later.